joshwyatt/easy-mcp-server/README.md

 - Automatically validates tools with Pydantic
 - Simple API for registering and using tools
 - Compatible with standard MCP clients

+## Current Limitations

+- **Tools Only**: Currently, this package only supports MCP tools.
+Resources and prompts are not yet implemented.
+- Future releases may add support for MCP resources and prompts.

 ## Documentation